-The garage door opener was a point of amusement for the employees as they would drive through a neighborhood on the way to someone’s house they would click the opener as they drove along looking around to see if it would open anyone’s door.
+The garage door opener was a point of amusement for the employees as they would drive through a neighborhood on the way to someone’s house they would click the opener as they drove along looking around to see if it would open anyone’s garage door.
 No one knew where the opener had come from, but they thought that just by chance it might randomly open a garage door here or there.

 So, here is Bill’s story: